vicanso/promise-memorize/README.md

 - `hasher` generate cache key, default is use the first parameter for key

 - `ttl` cache ttl, default is `0`

+return a new function for cache call, the function extends EventEmitter.

 Cache promise for parallel call